Some riding students are thrilled with how inexpensive riding lessons are and some are horrified at the expense. Most fall somewhere in between.

 If you have your own horse and wonder at the cost:

 You’re paying for another person to arrange their schedule and be fully available during that session.
 You’re paying for the years of experience they have and what they’ve learned so far in their horse journey.
 You’re paying for the space that the lesson is being held on – whether or not your instructor/riding coach is the owner or not.
 You’re paying for the liability insurance that should be necessary for every instructor.
+And you are paying for the thought and preparation, as well as follow-up, for your session.

 If you do not have your own horse: